How to stop stress causing weight gain

 Fight or flight?

 You may have heard of the fight or flight response?
-This is what happens when we are placed in immediate danger, we can either take flight or fight the danger or threat that intends to harm us.
+This is what happens when we are placed in immediate danger.
+We can either take flight or fight the danger or threat that intends to harm us.
 This fight or flight response is part of a stress response that our body uses as a defence mechanism.

 How can a stress response keep us alive?